egilll/tex-linebreak2/README.md

 ## Features

-- Can be applied to webpages (but be sure to read about its [limitations](#limitations-on-webpages)).
+- Can be applied to webpages (with certain [limitations](#limitations-on-webpages)).
 Rendering the elements that are visible on screen usually does not take more than 40ms; rendering a very large document in its entirety may take 200ms.
 - [Hanging punctuation](https://en.wikipedia.org/wiki/Hanging_punctuation)
 - Breakpoints in accordance with the [Unicode line breaking algorithm](http://unicode.org/reports/tr14/).[^1]
 - Supports custom breaking rules.